antoniogiacomelli/K0BA_Lil/README.md

 # K0BA Lite

-*Kernel 0 For Embedded Applications* is a Real-Time Kernel for constrained devices.
+*Kernel 0 For emBedded Applications* is a Real-Time Kernel for constrained devices.

 This is a light-weight version with no memory isolation.
 Currently it supports ARMv7M architecture.